-For the quarterly period ended February 28, 2025 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 333-132456 Byrna Technologies Inc. Delaware 71-1050654 (State or other jurisdiction of incorporation or (I.R.S.
-Employer Identification No.) organization) 100 Burtt Road, Suite 115 Andover, MA 01810 (Address of Principal Executive Offices, including zip code) (978) 868-5011 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001, par value per share BYRN Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes \square No \boxtimes As of April 10, 2025, the Company had 22,667,235 outstanding shares of common stock.
+For the quarterly period ended May 31, 2025

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the train nsition period from to Commission File No. 333-132456 Dymn a Tachnalagies Ino a Technologies (Exact n ame of registrant as specified in its ch narter) Delaware 71-1050654 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) organization) 100 Burtt Road, Suite 115 (Address of I Andover, MA 01810 Principal Executive Offices, including y zin aada) (Address of I -inicipal Executive Offices, including g zip code) Davisto (978) 868-5011 (Registra ant's telephone number, including area a code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001, par value per share BYRN Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None.
+Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registrant values.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electre (§232.405 of this chapter) during the preceding 12 months (or for suc 3 3 1 Indicate by check mark whether the registrant is a large accelerated company.
+See the definitions of "large accelerated filer," "accelerated Act.
+Non-accelerated filer ⊠ Small erated filer □ ler reporting company ⊠ ging growth company □ If an emerging growth company, indicate by check mark if the reg financial accounting standards provided pursuant to Section 13(a) of stended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchang ge Act): Yes □ No ⊠ As of July 10, 2025, the Company had 22,703,814 outstanding shares s of common stock.